top of page

 ROWAN JACQUELINE

-Rowan Jacqueline is an actor, dance movement practitioner, director and film-maker.
+Rowan Jacqueline is a British actor, director and filmmaker.

-For theatre, Rowan trained at Rose Bruford College (BA Hons) Theatre Arts (1989 - 1992), and went on to work as a theatre actor over the next 5 years with particular focus on classical and physical / laboratory theatre to include roles such as Titania, (dir.
+Rowan trained at Rose Bruford College and holds a BA Hons in Theatre Arts (1992).
+She went on to work as a theatre actor after graduation with particular focus on classical and physical forms to include roles such as Titania, (dir.
 Greg Thompson), Emily Brontë (dir.
 Sam Dowling) and Masha for Perpetual Motion's Russian Tour of 'Sisters' (dir.
 James Callaghan).

-In 1996, she began to explore immersive, earth-based art forms inside of dance movement theatre, which evolved over time into a unique and specific performance process.
-Audience inclusion and participation played an extremely important role, and by 1999 all strands merged to serve as foundation for continued development and have, over 20 years, arrived at Spiderflower today.
+In 1996, she began to explore earth-based art forms inside of dance movement theatre, which evolved over time into a unique and specific performance process.
+Audience inclusion and participation played an extremely important role, and by 1999 all strands merged to serve as foundation for Spiderflower: Earth-Engaged Performance Research.
+Its purpose has been to create original works devoted to the progressive inquiry of the intelligent relationship between the natural world and human race through the expressive arts.

 bottom of page